orcfax/docs/docs/orcfax-solution/publication-models.md

-The on-demand publication model allows complete flexibility and gives dApps even more control of data use by allowing them to request data collection, validation, and publication whenever it’s needed by their smart contracts.
+The on-demand publication model allows complete flexibility and gives dApps even more control of data use by allowing them to request data collection, validation, and publication whenever it's needed by their smart contracts.

 If an Orcfax feed integrator needs a more current update for a given Orcfax feed (e.g. ADA-FACT) than is available on-chain or through an existing heartbeat